 The mural itself formed part of the Bulleit Bourbon stand and featured works from some well known street artists including Inkie and Mr Cenz who alongside tattoo artist Rose Harley and illustrator Robin Mackney were asked to produce something representative of London using only black markers.

-Of course the end is a mixture of all the styles but for us it was pretty good to see the works from Inkie and Cenz using a medium other than spray and recognising that it doesn’t matter what these guys paint, their completely recognisable style remains intact.
-Cenz even threw in a few homages to legends of the east end and added little tags from Banksy, Stik, Pez and Invader as well as his own which was pretty cool.
+Of course the end is a mixture of all the styles.
+For us it was pretty good to see the works from Inkie and Cenz.
+Using a medium other than spray and recognising that it doesn’t matter what these guys paint.
+Their completely recognisable style remains intact.
+Cenz even threw in a few homages to legends of the east end.
+Adding little tags from Banksy, Stik, Pez and Invader as well as his own which was pretty cool.

 Taking the viewer on a journey from the west to the east of the city Inkie and Cenz took either side whilst Mackney filled in the gaps with iconic buildings and Harley providing an abstract centrepiece running behind the Bulleit logo.